-The Center for Integrated Behavioral Health offers a full-model comprehensive Adult Dialectical Behavior Therapy (DBT) program.
+The Center for Integrated Behavioral Health offers a full-model comprehensive Adult and Adolescent Dialectical Behavior Therapy (DBT).
 Our DBT team is intensively trained by Marsha Linehan’s, Ph.D., ABPP group at Behavioral Tech.

 Dialectical Behavior Therapy (DBT) is an evidence-based form of Cognitive Behavioral Therapy (CBT) that was developed by Dr. Marsha Linehan, Ph.D., for the treatment of suicidal and self-harm behaviors, and has been adapted to meet the needs of multi-problem clients.